Hoyasumii/avengers-endgame/README.md

 GAMORA (2014): The stones...

 THANOS (2014): I found them all.
 I won.
-Tipped the cosmi
+Tipped the cosmic